HUM-331-Princeton/course/schedule.md

 Listen to Paul Robeson sing [“Ballad for Americans,”](https://music.youtube.com/watch?v=LHCQGQdeL68&feature=share) broadcast on the radio show Pursuit of Happiness in 1940

 #### Pre-Discussion Readings:
-- D. M. Ryfe, “Franklin Roosevelt and the Fireside Chats.”
-Journal of Communication 49, no. 4 (1999): 80–103. [posted on canvas]
+- D. M. Ryfe, “Franklin Roosevelt and the Fireside Chats.” _Journal of Communication_ 49, no. 4 (1999): 80–103. [posted on canvas]
-- Kate Lacey “Radio in the Great Depression: Promotional Culture, Public Service, and Propaganda,” in Michele Hilmes and Jason Loviglio, eds., Radio Reader: Essays in the Cultural History of Radio(New York: Routledge, 2002), pp. 21–40. [posted on canvas]
+- Kate Lacey “Radio in the Great Depression: Promotional Culture, Public Service, and Propaganda,” in Michele Hilmes and Jason Loviglio, eds., _Radio Reader: Essays in the Cultural History of Radio_ (New York: Routledge, 2002), pp. 21–40. [posted on canvas]
-- Judith E. Smith, “Radio’s ‘Cultural Front,’ 1938–1948,” in Radio Reader: Essays in the Cultural History of Radio, pp. 209–230. [posted on canvas]
+- Judith E. Smith, “Radio’s ‘Cultural Front,’ 1938–1948,” in _Radio Reader: Essays in the Cultural History of Radio_, pp. 209–230. [posted on canvas]

 ### April 21: Digital Humanities Lab
 __Special Guest:__ Nick Budak, Developer at the Center for Digital Humanities, Princeton